 Install the Windows Subsystem for Android

-Now that you have the latest Windows 11 beta, you can move on to install the Windows Subsystem for Android.
-This is basically an entire build of Android that runs as a virtualization instance inside of Windows, letting you run Android apps on Windows.
-There are a few steps to getting the subsystem on your Windows 11 beta.
+Now that you have the latest Windows 11 build, you can move on to install the Windows Subsystem for Android.
+This is basically an entire Android build that runs as a virtualization instance inside Windows, letting you run Android apps on Windows.
+There are a few steps to getting the subsystem on your Windows 11.

-- Open Microsoft Store, and click on the Library tab at the bottom left corner.
+Open the Microsoft Store, and click the Library tab at the bottom left corner.

 Sideloading the Windows Subsystem for Android